ecmwf/ecflow/docs/glossary.rst

                              :term:`ECF_MICRO` from the :term:`suite definition`
       ====================== ============================================================================

-      From ecflow release 4.4.0, use of %VAR% (variable substitution) can be a part of the include filename. i.e.:
+      From ecFlow release 4.4.0, use of %VAR% (variable substitution) can be a part of the include filename. i.e.:

       .. code-block:: shell